thadeshammer/twitchlurkerbothunter/readme.md

 - ratios between following and follower counts;
 - comparisons of follower and following lists across suspect accounts.

-This bot will not remain resident in channels, so it will be unable to track whether lurker bots speak or don't speak ever, or their specific entry and exit times; however we may estimate entry and exit times within some (potentially wide) margin of error depending on how frequently and quickly it can conduct sweeps.
+This bot will not remain resident in channels, so it will be unable to track whether lurker bots speak or don't speak ever, or their specific entry and exit times; however we may estimate entry and exit times within some (potentially wide) margin of error depending on how frequently and quickly it can conduct scans.

-The bot will also randomize when it performs as sweep and what channels are included in a given sweep so as to be less predictable to those that wish to evade its detection.
+The bot will also randomize when it performs as scan and what channels are included in a given scan so as to be less predictable to those that wish to evade its detection.

 The bot utilizes Flask, SQLAlchemy, Docker, and Pydantic to validate and manage data from Twitch.
 The project adheres to Twitch's TOS by using the Twitch IRC interface to scrape viewer lists manually without using undocumented endpoints or exceeding prescribed ratelimits.